SirVeil/Blocktanks_Customization/README.md

 Numerous advanced customizations for Blocktanks.io condensed into a single mod.
 Our goal is to have it ultimately be integrated into the game.
 UnknownUser and SirDrone are the primary developers of this mod.

 ### Customization Objectives:
-1.)
-Lets players change their tank color from the usual blue/red
+1. Lets players change their tank color from the usual blue/red
-    a.)
+   - a.
 In FFA, you're normally Blue and everyone else is Red.
 But why can't players be green, orange, purple, possibly even black/white (depending on dark mode and ofc play-testing to verify that's okay)?
-Custom colors could be allowed potentially in FFA, Battle Royale, and customs (this'd be a selectable setting for custom matches). b.)
+Custom colors could be allowed potentially in FFA, Battle Royale, and customs (this'd be a selectable setting for custom matches).
+   - b.)
 For team matches, you can wear your custom colors, but everyone else will still see red/blue

-2.)
-Lets players have preset skin loadout slots
+2. Lets players have preset skin loadout slots

-3.)
-Gives players the ability to alter their own bullet skin, *visible only to themselves*, and also for customs (also a selectable setting for customs).
+3. Gives players the ability to alter their own bullet skin, *visible only to themselves*, and also for customs (also a selectable setting for customs).
 Think mini-gunning candy corn instead of round bullets 🍬

-4.)
-More UI themes besides dark-mode
+4. More UI themes besides dark-mode

-5.)
-Lets players change their targeting cursor (from the usual "+" shape into many other shapes, colors, and icons; this can be done for snipers as well)
+5. Lets players change their targeting cursor (from the usual "+" shape into many other shapes, colors, and icons; this can be done for snipers as well)
 See: https://discord.com/channels/458034316677611543/1240128424362774578

 Losing subscription would reset your character to the stickers, colors, cursors, bullets, etc. you had when non-subscribed.